-Learning how to ride a hoverboard is like riding a bike; it’s easy after you do it a few times and it’s a skill that stays with you no matter how frequent you ride your self-balancing scooter.
-To that end, it’s easier to ride if you didn’t overspend.
-That why we recommend looking at the best hoverboard under $300.
+Learning how to ride a hoverboard is like riding a bike; it’s easy after you do it a few times, and it’s a skill that stays with you no matter how frequently you ride your self-balancing scooter.
+To that end, it’s easier to ride if you don’t overspend.
+That is why we recommend looking at the best hoverboard under $300.

 How to Ride a Hoverboard Step-by-Step